whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 &#8220;The Furnace will soon lose the ability to fabricate new solar mirrors.
 Even replacements for our existing furnaces and engines.&#8221;

 The sudden buzz of exclamation that swept through the disciplined listeners gladdened her.
 She had chosen to speak to a large group all at once, and it was working.
-Humanos were deeply educated - _Great Mother Within, even the_ slaves _are listening!_
+Humanos were deeply educated—_Great Mother Within, even the_ slaves _are listening!_

 &#8220;Mirrors do not seem like such a great matter, do they?
 Not when compared to the truly difficult things you are willing to buy from us: precision optics, or bearing races, or bandsaw blades, or hardened machine tools, or long guns that can kill at twelve hundred meters?
-But much to our dismay, much to our embarassment - our humiliation - we neglected a simple fact until too late.
+But much to our dismay, much to our embarassment—our humiliation—we neglected a simple fact until too late.

 &#8220;The only feasible substrate for our mirrors is borosilicate glass.
 Our stores of borax are almost gone.
 And the only natural sources of borax are far to the south, in the Dead Dry.&#8221;